-Foreign Nationals Calls To Leave Lebanon as Latest War Fears Surge 2024
+Foreign Calls To Lebanon Leave as Latest War Fears 2024

 Urgent calls for foreign nationals to leave Lebanon grew on Sunday with France warning of “a highly volatile” situation as Iran and its allies ready their response to high-profile killings blamed on Israel.

-Foreign Nationals Calls To Leave Lebanon as War Fears Surge
+Foreign Calls To Lebanon To Leave Nationals as War Fears Surge

-Several countries have urged their Foreign Nationals to leave Lebanon, as fears grow of a wider conflict in the Middle East.
-Iran has vowed “severe” retaliation against Israel, which it blames for the death of Hamas political chief Ismail Haniyeh in Tehran on Wednesday.
+Several countries have urgently urged their Foreign Calls To Lebanon, as fears wider conflict in the Middle East.
+Furthermore, Iran vowed to retaliate against Israel for killing Hamas leader Ismail Haniyeh.
 Israel has not commented.
 His assassination came hours after Israel killed Hezbollah senior commander Fuad Shukr in Beirut.
-Western officials fear that Hezbollah, an Iran-backed militia and political movement based in Lebanon, could play a key role in any such retaliation, which in turn could spark a serious Israeli response.
+Consequently, Western officials fear that Hezbollah, an Iran-backed militia and political movement based in Lebanon.
+It could play a key role in any such retaliation, which in turn could spark a serious Israeli response.

 Diplomatic efforts by the US and other Western countries continue to try to de-escalate tensions across the region.
-A growing number of flights have been cancelled or suspended at the country’s only commercial airport in Beirut.
-The US, the UK, Australia, Sweden, France, Italy, Canada, South Korea, Saudi Arabia and Jordan are among the countries to have urged their citizens to leave Lebanon as soon as possible.
+A growing number of flights have been canceled or suspended at Beirut’s only commercial airport. “”Ten countries, including the US, UK, and Australia, have advised their citizens to leave Lebanon promptly.

 Tents for Displaced Hit in War

-Israel has vowed to destroy Hamas in retaliation for its unprecedented October 7 attack which resulted in the deaths of 1,197 people, mostly civilians, according to an AFP tally based on Israeli official figures.
-Militants also seized 251 hostages, 111 of whom are still held captive in Gaza, including 39 the military says are dead.
-Israel’s campaign against Hamas has killed at least 39,550 people in Gaza, according to the territory’s health ministry, which does not give details of civilian and militant deaths.
+“In the wake of Hamas’s unprecedented October 7 attack, which resulted in the deaths of 1,197 people mostly civilians, according to an AFP tally based on Israeli official figures, Israel has vowed to destroy Hamas.”
+Militants also seized 251 hostages.
+They still hold 111 of them captive in Gaza, including 39 the military says are dead.
+Israel’s campaign against Hamas has killed at least 39,550 people in Gaza.
+According to the territory’s health ministry, which does not give details of civilian and militant deaths.

 Haniyeh, Hamas’s political chief, was the group’s lead negotiator in efforts to end the war.
 His killing raised questions about the continued viability of efforts by Qatari, Egyptian and US mediators to broker a truce and exchange of hostages and prisoners.

 On the ground in Gaza, fighting continued on Sunday.
-The Palestinian Red Crescent said eight bodies had been recovered from a residential building in north Gaza’s Jabaliya refugee camp after an Israeli air strike.
-Medics at central Gaza’s Al-Aqsa Martyrs hospital said at least five people were killed and 16 wounded in an Israeli drone strike on tents housing displaced Palestinians at the medical complex, with a separate attack on a house nearby in the same area killing three.
+The Palestinian Red Crescent said eight bodies had been recovered from a residential building in north Gaza’s Jabaliya refugee camp.
+Medics at central Gaza’s Al-Aqsa Martyrs hospital said an Israeli drone strike killed at least five people and wounded 16.
+The strike targeted tents housing displaced Palestinians at the medical complex.
+A separate attack on a nearby house killed three more people.

 Footage posted on social media showed Israel’s Iron Dome air defense system intercepting the rockets.
 There have been no reports of casualties.
 Israel’s air force responded by striking targets in southern Lebanon.
-In a separate development on Sunday morning, two people were killed in a stabbing attack in the Israeli city of Holon.
-The attacker was later “neutralized”, police said.
+In a separate development on Sunday morning, an attacker killed two people in a stabbing attack in the Israeli city of Holon.
+Police later neutralized the attacker.

-Also on Sunday, officials from the Hamas-run ministry of health in Gaza said an Israeli air strike had hit a tent inside a hospital, killing at least five people.
-The officials said 19 Palestinians had been killed on Sunday.
+On Sunday, officials from the Hamas-run in Gaza said an Israeli air strike had hit a tent inside a hospital.
+“Officials reported that 19 Palestinians had died on Sunday.”

 U.S. President Joe Biden, asked by reporters if he thought Iran would stand down, said: “I hope so.
 I don’t know.”
 On Sunday, Jordanian Foreign Minister Ayman Safadi will visit Tehran to meet his Iranian counterpart, his ministry said.
 Haniyeh’s killing “has brought the Middle East to its moment of greatest peril in years”, the International Crisis Group think tank said in a report issued on Saturday.